oditha4523/Back2Me/README.md

 ## Overview

-**Back2Me** is a web-based application designed to help users **find and return lost items** through a secure, location-aware platform.
-It streamlines the traditional lost & found process by allowing users to search for, post, and claim lost or found items with ease—powered by geolocation, user verification, and QR technology.
+**Back2Me** is a full-stack web application that helps users report, find, and claim lost or found items.
+It uses geolocation, QR codes, and secure user authentication to make the lost & found process easier, safer, and more reliable.

 ---